Buy a Marriott Timeshare

 2. How much are Marriott Vacation Club maintenance fees?

-The cost of Marriott Vacation Club maintenance fees is dependent on the resort and variables such as the type of ownership (points vs weeks), season, whether the ownership is annual or biennial, etc. Maintenance fees in general for timeshares go up about 2-3% each year and averaged $1,000 per interval according to the American Resort Development Association.
+The cost of Marriott Vacation Club maintenance fees depends on the resort and variables such as the type of ownership (points vs weeks), season, whether the ownership is annual or biennial, etc. Maintenance fees in general for timeshares go up about 2-3% each year and average $1,170 per interval according to the American Resort Development Association.
 So this is a good benchmark to use when estimating fees.